DrAlexLiu/OctoPrint-PiNozCam/README.md

 Even a few checks per minute is plenty to catch a failing print.

+**⚡ If your numbers come out far below the table, suspect the power supply before the board.** Detection is one of the heaviest things a printer host ever runs, so it draws current that lighter workloads never do.
+A supply that looks fine — the desktop is responsive, nothing has crashed — can still sag under it, and a Raspberry Pi responds by quietly running the CPU at a fraction of its rated clock.
+Nothing errors; the checks just get slower.

+Speed Test reports this when it sees it.
+Two things are worth knowing about when it will:

+- **At the default CPU setting it usually will not fire.** That setting deliberately leaves cores for gcode streaming, so it draws less and often stays within what a marginal supply can deliver.
+- **At 100% it is much more likely.** Measured on a Raspberry Pi 3B+ with a marginal supply: the default setting drew no under-voltage at all and reported 5.9 s per check, while 100% under-volted for most of the run and reported **7.1 s — slower with twice the cores.** That inversion is the signature.
+More cores made it slower because the whole chip was throttled.

+**So run Speed Test once at 100% as a power check**, even if you intend to leave the setting lower.
+If it reports under-voltage, a better supply and cable will raise every number on this page; if it does not, your figures are honest and you can set the level you actually want.

+⚠️ Only Raspberry Pi boards report this.
+On other hardware Speed Test says nothing about power — not because the supply is fine, but because the board does not expose the measurement.

 **And it's light on memory:** OctoPrint + PiNozCam together stay under **512 MB** — even a 512 MB Pi Zero 2 W / Pi CM0 works.
 A **1 GB Raspberry Pi 5 (~US$45)** runs it comfortably.
 Full tables, 32-bit vs 64-bit numbers, and